-The credit agreement that supports our commercial paper program was amended and restated on March 23, 2022.
-The amendment increased the capacity of the revolving credit facility from \$1.0 billion to \$2.0 billion.
+The credit agreement that supports our commercial paper program has capacity under the revolving credit facility of \$2.0 billion.
 The credit agreement has an accordion feature that provides Cintas the ability to request increases to the borrowing commitments under the revolving credit facility of up to \$500.0 million in the aggregate, subject to customary conditions.
 The maturity date of the revolving credit facility is March 23, 2027.
-As of May 31, 2022, there was \$261.2 million of commercial paper outstanding with a weighted average interest rate of 1.20% and maturity dates less than 120 days and no borrowings on our revolving credit facility.
-During the fiscal year ended May 31, 2022, Cintas issued a net total of \$261.2 million of commercial paper.
-As of May 31, 2021, there was no commercial paper outstanding and no borrowings on our revolving credit facility.
-There was no commercial paper outstanding during fiscal 2021.
-The fair value of the commercial paper, which approximates carrying value, is estimated using level 2 inputs based on general market prices and interest rates.
-Subsequent to May 31, 2022, in June 2022, Cintas borrowed \$125.0 million under the revolving credit facility to fund short-term operating needs and repaid the amount later in June 2022.
+As of May 31, 2023, there was no commercial paper outstanding and no borrowings on our revolving credit facility.
+As of May 31, 2022, there was \$261.2 million commercial paper outstanding and no borrowings on our revolving credit facility.
+The fair value of the commercial paper, if any, which approximates carrying value, is estimated using level 2 inputs based on general market prices and interest rates.

 Cintas uses interest rate locks to manage its overall interest expense as interest rate locks effectively change the interest rate of specific debt issuances.
 The interest rate locks are entered into to protect against unfavorable movements in the benchmark treasury rate related to forecasted debt issuances.
-Cintas used interest rate locks, which represent cash flow hedges, to hedge against movements in the treasury rates at the time Cintas issued its senior notes in fiscal 2007, fiscal 2012, fiscal 2013, fiscal 2017 and fiscal 2022.
-The amortization of the interest rate locks resulted in a decrease to other comprehensive income (loss) of \$2.1 million, \$1.4 million and \$1.4 million in the fiscal years ended May 31, 2022, 2021 and 2020, respectively.
+Cintas used interest rate locks, which represent cash flow hedges, to hedge against movements in the treasury rates at the time Cintas issued its senior notes in fiscal 2007, fiscal 2013, fiscal 2017 and fiscal 2022.
+The amortization of the interest rate locks resulted in a decrease to other comprehensive income of \$6.1 million, \$2.1 million and \$1.4 million for the fiscal years ended May 31, 2023, 2022 and 2021, respectively.

-During fiscal 2022, fiscal 2020 and fiscal 2019, Cintas entered into interest rate lock agreements for forecasted debt issuances.
-The aggregate notional value of outstanding cash flow hedges was \$500.0 million and \$1.2 billion at May 31, 2022 and 2021, respectively.
+During fiscal 2022 and fiscal 2020, Cintas entered into interest rate lock agreements for forecasted debt issuances.
+The aggregate notional value of outstanding cash flow hedges was \$500.0 million at both May 31, 2023 and 2022.
 The fair values of the outstanding interest rate locks, for forecasted debt issuances, are summarized as follows at May 31:

-2022 202 021
+2023 2022

-Fiscal Year of Issuance (in thousands) Other assets, net Other assets, net Long-term accrued liabilities
+Fiscal Year of Issuance (In thousands) Other Assets, net Other Assets, net

-2022 \$ 18,331 \$ - \$ -
+2022 \$ 44,803 \$ 18,331

-2020 \$ 38,546 \$ 40,400 \$ -
+2020 \$ 25,646 \$ 38,546

-2019 \$ - \$ - \$ 61,657

 The interest rate locks are also recorded in other comprehensive income (loss), net of tax.
 In conjunction with the issuance of long-term debt in fiscal 2022, Cintas settled interest rate lock agreements, which were in an asset position of \$58.9 million at the date of settlement, with the cash received recorded within operating cash flows, in accordance with Company's accounting policy.
 The balance recorded in other comprehensive income (loss) will be amortized as a reduction to interest expense beginning in the fourth quarter of fiscal 2022 through the remaining life of the debt.
-The interest rate locks had no impact on net income or cash flows from continuing operations for the fiscal years ended May 31, 2021 or 2020.